 - a country with less than $2,290 GNI per capita and a lower-secondary completion rate below 90%, or

 - a country affected by fragility and conflict with a GNI per capita below $3,435 and a lower-secondary completion rate below 90%.

 - It’s classified as an IDA-eligible small island and landlocked developing state.

-Please note that the documentation for system transformation grants is being developed and will be available in the next few months.
+Please note that some of the documentation for system transformation grants are being developed and will be available in the next few months.

-GPE can disburse up to 20% of a GPE grant within 8 weeks as emergency funding to respond to a crisis.
+To respond to a crisis, a country can request up to 20% of its maximum allocation as emergency funding, with a response from GPE within 8 weeks.
 The funds are used based on the education cluster needs assessment and agreed by the local education group and the education cluster.